 There are two reasons why Korean age is different from ‘international age’.
-First, in Korea when a baby born, the baby is considered already 1 year old.
-And second, on January 1st each year, everyone becomes one year older.
+First, in Korea, when a baby is born, the baby is considered already one year old.
+Second, on January 1st each year, everyone becomes one year older.
 So this means, depending on when your birthday is, your Korean age will be one or two years older than your international age.

 How To Calculate Korean Age